nis12ram/Neural-Machine-translation_with_Attention/README.md

----> Attention architecture used are (bhadnau and Luong)
+---> Attention architecture used are (bahdanau and Luong)

 ---> Alignment model approaches used are (Dot,general,concat)